dfinke/PSGitHubTracker/README.md

 ## PSGitHub Tracker

-Tracks GitHub Repo stats using a PowerShell Azure Function and stores it in an Excel spreadsheet.
+Track GitHub Repo statistics using a PowerShell Azure Function and stores it in an Excel spreadsheet.